devgatellc/v4react/README.md

        }

      render(){
-       //use v4react controls for validation. all html validation attributes supported. define custom validation attributes in rules prop. return <React.Fragment>
+       //use v4react controls for validation. all html validation attributes supported.
+       //define custom validation attributes in rules prop.
+       //example: validate input on required and first letter to be uppercase return <React.Fragment>
          <div>
             <Input type="text" name="control_name" value={this.state.value}